redhat-openshift-ecosystem/community-operators-pipeline/docs/tests-in-pr.md

 ## PR Continuous Integration

 Operators submitted to this repo are automatically tested on a Kubernetes cluster before being merged.
 The Kubernetes distribution used for testing depends on which directory the operator is submitted to.
-Ideally all tests should pass before merging.
+Ideally, all tests should pass before merging.

 You can test operators locally using [following](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/master/docs/upstream/users/README.md) documentation.